black blue and yellow textile

 A swarm of butterflies is called Kaleidoscope.
 It's our hope you will enjoy this Kaleidoscope of stories sharing our students' achievements, news, and events.
 Take flight with us!

-By Mariano: For this newsletter, I would like to share one of my favorite quotes by Matthew McConaughey:
+By Daniela: For this newsletter, I would like to share one of my favorite quotes by Rafael Nadal It’s a reminder that persistence, resilience, and mental strength are what truly shape success.
+It’s about embracing challenges instead of avoiding them.

 Thought of the month